aarepuu/data-in.place/README.md

 ## Funding

-This research was funded through the [EPSRC](https://www.epsrc.ac.uk/) Centre for Doctoral Training in Digital Civics (EP/L016176/1).
+DATA:IN PLACE project is funded through the [EPSRC](https://www.epsrc.ac.uk/) Centre for Doctoral Training in Digital Civics (EP/L016176/1).